 A grant coordinator will be assigned to work with you, help develop your budget, and shepherd the proposal through to submittal in Evisions Cayuse SP and to the agency.
 If you are not contacted by a coordinator within two days of sending an e-mail, please follow-up to ensure a coordinator has been assigned.
-The coordinator will review the RFA in detail and help establish a timeline so the proposal package is fully complete and ready for submission three business days prior to the sponsor’s due date.
+The coordinator will review the RFA in detail and help establish a timeline so the proposal package is fully complete and ready for submission.
 This will allow ample time for review and dealing with any problems.

 Even if a proposal or contract is submitted by a faculty or staff member, prior approval of the UTIA Sponsored Programs office is required.
 This is to protect you as an employee and the institution.

 Preliminary proposals or pre-applications must be submitted via email@example.com and routed through Evisions Cayuse SP if it:

 - Must be submitted by the Office of Sponsored Programs,

 - Requires an Authorized Official institutional signature,

 - Includes matching.

 Your OSP Coordinator will help prepare your proposal budget, and your departmental business manager can answer questions related to budget items (estimated cost, GL codes in IRIS, etc.) See UTIA Indirect Cost Guide for help determining activity classification and indirect cost rates.